Pravin1Borate/Pravin1Borate/README.md

 # Hi, I'm cxyfreedom

-A senior backend developer from China, based in Shanghai
+A senior backend developer from India, based in Pune

 ## About Me